karolswdev/traceforge/README.md

 This generates `.claude/*` agents, hooks, drivers, and a Python runner that spawns child sessions on the selected backends.

+## Why

+See `about.md` and `vision.md` for the full context: we emulate multi-level orchestration in Claude Code using hooks and a tiny runner, with per-role backend mapping (Claude/Codex/Gemini).

 ## Commands

 - `init [target]` — scaffold the kit into a repository